7 Professional Dog Walker Tips to Help You Survive Winter With Your Pup

 Share Article

-Most of us are used to bundling ourselves up to face the elements, but it can be a little harder to tell what our dogs need — and they rely on us to figure it out, ‘cause they can’t shop for booties themselves.
-Here are some tips for keeping your pup safe, warm, and happy in frigid temperatures.
+M ost of us are used to bundling ourselves up to face the elements, but it can be a little harder to tell what our dogs need — and they rely on us to figure it out, ‘cause they can’t shop for jacketsopens in a new tab themselves.
+Here are some tips from a professional dog walker for keeping your pup safe, warm, and in a good mood this winter.

 1. Know your dog’s tolerance for cold.